adescoteaux1/BulletJournal/FEATURES.md

 ## Section 2: Headlining Features
 - Task Queue -> in BojuView
-- Themes -> enum theme and additions
+- Menu Bar and ShortCuts -> enum theme and additions

 ## Section 3: Power Ups
 - Quotes & Notes -> in week and view